cradle of the Prince of Naples

-This cradle is the synthesis of Neapolitan craftsmanship
+The cradle of the Prince of Naples is the visiting card of Neapolitan craftsmanship

 The cradle of King Vittorio Emanuele III (1869) is a precious product of Neapolitan eclecticism.
 Designed by the painter Domenico Morelli (1823-1901) is the result of a wonderful collaboration of various arts that involved skilled local workers.
 Made by: Domenico Morelli (painter), Ignazio Perriccia (professor of ornate), Errico Alvino, Alessandro Bobbio and Antonio Francesconi (architects).

 The cradle brings in on object the city of Naples and its craftsmanship (cabinet-making, sculpture, silk manufacacture and goldsmiths), and was made in just 35 days.
 It was made to be the synthesis and a symbol of pride of the city of Naples.

 Description of the cradle